vincentmakes/ComfoSense-Touch/README.md

 (source: https://www.phstore.co.uk/PDF/Zehnder/Install_Manual_ComfoAir_Q.pdf)

 Testing live, I was able to power the Waveshare at full brightness and existing ComfoSense at once.
+I have not tested the case if more devices than that are connected to it (sensors, other modules).

 ## Advanced explanations and troubleshooting I went through